|

 like the manioc pictured above being harvested with a digging stick by homo erectus.

-The scientists' theory is based on the glucose needed by a large brain and available from starches.
+The scientists' theory is based on the glucose needed by a large brain

 Image Credit: MouseWorks